mikaelpatel/Arduino-SPI/README.md

 bus managers and device driver support.

-The library contains bus manager implementations for hardware resources (SPI and USI) and software using Ardino-GPIO.
+The library contains bus manager implementations for hardware resources (AVR SPI and USI) and software using Ardino-GPIO.

-Version: 1.5
+Version: 1.6

 ## Classes